 Federal welfare programs first started in 1935 during the great depression.
 With widespread poverty, starvation and unemployment, a series of programs were created to help Americans place food on the table and help those unable to support themselves and their families.

-With some misconception surrounding the Americans receiving welfare and effectiveness of the program, we have provided 45 important welfare statistics important for 2018.
+With some misconception surrounding the Americans receiving welfare and effectiveness of the program, we’ve compiled important welfare statistics you should know in 2021.
 Explore the costs, effects and various demographic statistics in our study of the welfare programs in America.

 The total cost of poverty assistance programs in America can add up to a shocking $1 trillion a year when combining both federal and state level program budgets.
 Because of the large total price tag on helping the poor, welfare programs are often an area of policy and budgetary debate.